hoodiehq/hood.ie/_posts/2016-04-28-meet-the-hoodies-gregor-martynus.md

 ## 3. What’s your favorite use of Hoodie in the wild?

 [minutes.io](https://minutes.io/welcome).
-It has 20,000 active users helping to make sure that Hoodie is based on ‘real’ user experiences. minutes.io is to Hoodie as Basecamp is to Rails.
+It has thousands of active users helping to make sure that Hoodie is based on ‘real’ user experiences. minutes.io is to Hoodie as Basecamp is to Rails.

 ## 4. What in your opinion makes the Hoodie project unique and interesting?